vattay/btcgpu-docker/README.md

 # btcgpu-build
+Docker build, test, and run containers for Bitcoin Gold aka BTCGPU.

 WIP: Testnet is not up yet, you can only run local "regtests"

+Note that the chain and wallet will be presisted to a docker volume called "btcgpu-vol.

 ## How to use
 ### Turbo Mode